-9.3.2.7 Proficiency Environmental Testing Program
+9.3.2.7 Proficiency Evaluation Testing Programs

-The Proficiency Environmental Testing Program is a service purchased from an outside vendor and is used by some contract analytical laboratories to meet the need for a QA program for environmental analyses.
-The samples are supplied by the commercial company at concentrations that meet the EPA-established guidelines.
-Data from the laboratory are reported to the supplier.
-The commercial supplier provides a report on the evaluated data to the laboratory.
-The report includes a percentage recovery of the referenced value, deviation from the mean of all reported data, specific problems in a laboratory, and other statistical information.
+The Proficiency Evaluation Testing Programs are services purchased from outside vendors.
+They are required for many contract analytical laboratories to meet the need for a QA program for environmental analyses.
+The samples are supplied by commercial companies at concentrations that meet EPA-established guidelines.
+The analytical data are reported to the supplier, and a report on the precision and accuracy of the results is provided to the laboratory.
+This report includes a percentage recovery of the referenced value, deviation from the mean of all reported data, specific problems in a laboratory, and other statistical information.
+Matrices can include water as well as soils.
+In addition, program participation via some vendors may satisfy requirements for participating in discharge monitoring report OA studies for the NPDES program and/or meet other certification program requirements imposed on laboratories.